Steppenwulf/RouteFinder/README.md

 #HOW TO RUN

-You can use download RouteFinder.jar located in the /compiled directory.
+You can download RouteFinder.jar located in the /compiled directory.
 Make sure you have a Java 8 JRE on the path and run the following comand in the directory containing the jar file: java -jar compiled/RouteFinder.jar

 In the command prompt you should see that the jar has been loaded and is running.
 You can also see the logging as the application runs.